 RTL Group is building national streaming champions in the European countries where it has leading families of TV channels.
-Making the most of the Group’s competitive advantage in local programming, these streaming services will complement global services such as Netflix, Amazon Prime and Disney+.
+Making the most of the Group’s competitive advantage in local programming, these streaming services complement global services such as Netflix, Amazon Prime and Disney+.

 Fremantle pursues three strategic goals:

-Fremantle also bought minority stakes in a number of newly founded production companies, to secure first access to their creative talent and output.
+Fremantle also bought minority stakes in a few new production companies to secure first access to their creative talent and output.
 Working with world-class storytellers is key to Fremantle’s scripted strategy.
-Currently, Fremantle – together with broadcasters and streaming platforms – delivered over 100 scripted productions including high-end-series, daily dramas and films in 2022.
+Fremantle – together with broadcasters and streaming platforms – delivered over 100 scripted productions including high-end-series, daily dramas and films in 2022.
 As a result of this strategy, Fremantle generated 35 per cent of its total revenue in 2022 from drama and film productions.

 To replicate this success in documentaries, Fremantle has established a new global documentaries division, acquired documentary production companies, and set up its own premium documentary label: Undeniable, which will focus on producing world-class premium feature documentaries.